 These traps must have water in them to trap odors.
-When the vehicle is in motion, the water may splash out of the sink and shower drains.
-When the vehicle is stored, the water may evaporate from these traps allowing odors to enter the vehicle.
+When the vehicle is in motion, the water might splash out of the sink and shower drains.
+When the vehicle is stored, the water might evaporate from these traps allowing odors to enter the vehicle.
 If this occurs, run water from the faucet into the drain, allowing water to fill the traps again.

 Use only RV odor-controlling chemicals in the holding tanks.
 Products containing ammonia and petroleum will damage the ABS plastic holding tanks and seals.
-It is important that you use as much water as possible each time you flush the toilet.
-This will help prevent tissue and other solids from clogging the holding tank outlet.